What is yoga, what is meditation ? What is the goal ? And how to practice ?

 There are about 6 – 10 known types like Hata-Yoga, Kriya-Yoga or Kundalini-Yoga.

-Known types of meditations are e.g. Zazen, Vipassana, the Dynamic (Osho) or the Transcendental Meditation.
+Other known types of meditations are e.g. Zazen, Vipassana, the Dynamic (Osho) or the Transcendental Meditation.

-On the Internet one can book on-line Anti-Gravity-Yoga and
+On the Internet one can book on-line

 A business man told me once: “Meditation is

-to union body, mind and cash flow."
+the union of body, mind and cash flow.”

 Well, let's go serious ! ;-)